ktp312/Shared_Grocery_List/README.md

 <br>A second popup page will show up; select `Allow`

 ### Step 5:
-Go to `Tiggers` found on the menu on the left of the page.
+Go to `Triggers` found on the menu on the left of the page.
 It has an alarm clock icon.
 <br>Select add trigger, found on the bottom right.
 <br>Under `Select event type` choose `On change` and then save.